SBA

 The East Area is an experimental area at the PS, located in building 157.
-It contains five beam lines: T7, T8, T9, T10 and T11.
+It contains four beam lines: T8, T9, T10 and T11.
 A schematic view of the beam line geometry is available here.
-Also available are a synoptics and a schematic layout of the user zones in 2006.
+Also available are a synoptics and a schematic layout of the user zones in 2014 .
 The detailed overall layout drawing is shown below (click on the picture for access to a A0 format PDF file):

 Detailed information can be obtained from the liaison physicist responsible for the East Area.